Azuriru/Pokemon-Showdown-Skin/README.md

 * Go to Settings on the top right
 * Under General, set Config mode to "Advanced"
 * Scroll down to Externals and change the Update Interval to "always"

+If an update does not immediately show up, close the tab and re-open it.
+If it still doesn't show up, restart the browser.